- Family members, volunteers, and farm and ranch workers on small farms are exempt from all employment standards.

-A “long-term employee” is a worker who has been employed with the farm for 6 consecutive months or longer.
+A “long-term employee” is a farm and ranch worker who has been employed with the farm for 6 consecutive months or longer.
 For example, if an employee started work on March 1, 2019, they will become a long-term employee on September 1, 2019.

 - The 6-month count includes any job-protected leaves authorized by the employer.

 - Temporary lay-offs that are not termination are included in the 6-month count.

 A farm is only considered a small farm when it has 5 or fewer waged, non-family, long-term farm and ranch employees.
 On the day that the 6th farm and ranch employee has been employed for 6 months, the farm stops being a small farm, and employment standards apply to all waged, non-family farm and ranch employees.